imanoop7/Lip-Reading-Using-LipNet/README.md

-# Lip Reading Using YOLO
+# Lip Reading Using LipNet